Last Updated On: enero 22nd, 2024 at 08:29AM MST

 Secondary Contact: Ben McCann

-Internship informationGeneral Farm Description: Goldfinch Gardens is a 2 acre production vegetable farm in Celo, in the beautiful mountains of Western North Carolina.
+Internship informationGeneral Farm Description: ***POSITION FILLED FOR 2024*** Goldfinch Gardens is a 2 acre production vegetable farm in Celo, in the beautiful mountains of Western North Carolina.
 We've been farming for over 14 years.
 We grow specialty vegetables for our online CSA at www.goldfinchgardens.com.
 This is a "customer choice" CSA with most of our 150 customers being neighbors and residents of our small valley community.
-We also have sold to Asheville restaurants in the past, and may do so in the future.
 Using 3 hoop houses (2 of them moveable) and a passive solar propagation house, we are able to grow and market from year round.
-We also raise 4-6 beef calves using rotational grazing as well as have a home flock of laying hens.
-Our farm is 1/4 mile from the homestead where the assistant farmer cabin.
+We also raise a home flock of laying hens.
+Our farm is 1/4 mile from the homestead where our house and the assistant farmer cabin is.
 We grow using intensive methods inspired by Elliot Coleman and JM Fortier.
 We do lots of experimenting with no-till methods and mostly use hand tools.
 Interesting practices you will learn will include growing greenhouse tomatoes, no-till veggie production, cover cropping, inter-cropping, seed starting, ginger and turmeric production, post-harvest handling with a sharp eye to quality, establishing beneficial insect plantings, moving greenhouses on wheels, taking down and setting up a caterpillar tunnel.
 Our farm is Certified Naturally Grown, a peer reviewed, small farm friendly alternative to Certified Organic.
 We work hard, but strive to prioritize quality of life.
 See photos of our farm at https://www.instagram.com/goldfinchgardens_celo A working interview is required.

 CRAFT Member Farm?
 Yes